 Of all the many books that have stuck with me since childhood, none have influenced my actual writer’s voice as much as The Thief.
 After the works of J.R.R.
 Tolkien, and arguably J.K.
 Rowling, Megan Whalen Turner’s little book-turned-series has been the biggest player in my writing life, neck-and-neck with Lord of the Rings.

 Like The Hobbit, I used to reread The Thief almost every year, right up until I went to college.
-I read the sequels, too, but since they came later, I never developed the same kind of religious devotion to them.
-The Queen of Attolia, The King of Attolia, A Conspiracy of Kings and whatever else Turner’s got up her sleeve are undeniably better books, with more fluid prose and better character development, but The Thief has always been number one in my heart.
+I read the sequels as they came out, and I developed a love for them too, often after several re-reads.
+But The Thief has always been number one in my heart.

 But over the last few years, I’ve felt myself undergo a transition in my preferred reading material.
 Plot holes and tropes I used to gloss over or miss entirely now stand out glaringly to me, and books I once adored now seem paltry in some cases and downright offensive in others.
 For this reason, I think, I was afraid to reread The Thief.
 I loved the protagonist Eugenides and his witty narration so much I worried about going back and finding out my adulation was just a product of naiveté and too much fangirling.
 Until this week, I hadn’t touched the book in the last eight years or so.